leoernesto1/leofs_docs/src/configuration/configuration_6.rst

 Configuration
 -------------

-You can change the port number the NFS/Mount server use and the number of acceptor processes at ``leo_gateway.conf``.
+You can change the port number of the NFS/Mount server and the number of acceptor processes at ``leo_gateway.conf``.

 +------------------------+------------------------------------------------------------------------+
 | Property               | Description                                                            |